Hold-And-Modify: Third-party HAM implementations

-The HAM technique was also implemented on the HAM256 and HAM8x1 modes of ULAplus for the ZX Spectrum, where it provides the ability to display 256 colors on screen, by modifying a base 64 color palette.
+The HAM technique was also implemented on the HAM256 and HAM8x1 modes of ULAplus / HAM256 / HAM8x1 for the ZX Spectrum, where it provides the ability to display 256 colors on screen, by modifying a base 64 color palette.

+The HAM very similar to the Amiga HAM8 is a part of the HGFX, a planar-based system, provided in the form of the FPGA extension of the original video circuity (ULA), for ZX Spectrum computers.
+Proposed and tested with the LnxSpectrum emulator as the HGFX/Q, realized in the eLeMeNt ZX computer, in 2021.